 Future-proofing health for all in the climate era

-The SingHealth Duke-NUS Global Health Institute’s Planetary Health Programme advances the health of both people and the planet in Asia by building resilient and sustainable health systems, promoting health equity, and fostering education and collaboration.
+The SingHealth Duke-NUS Global Health Institute’s Planetary Health Programme advances the health of both people and the planet in Asia by building resilient and sustainable health systems, promoting health equity especially among the disadvantaged, and fostering education and collaboration across diverse sectors.

-Backed by Duke-NUS and SingHealth, we work at the nexus of health, climate, and sustainability — supporting evidence, innovation, and partnerships to help health systems thrive amid planetary challenges.
+Backed by Duke-NUS and SingHealth, we work at the nexus of health, climate, and sustainability — supporting evidence, innovation, and partnerships to help health systems and communities thrive amid pressing planetary challenges.

 Our primary focus areas